orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 Now that we have the basic setup out of the way, it's time to add our first [screen](/en/docs/screens) to the application.
 A screen in Orchid is similar to a controller, but it has a pre-defined structure that is used to define data and events for a single page.
 The structure of a screen allows us to easily define the layout and behavior of the page, and helps to keep our code organized and maintainable.

-To create a new screen, we will use the orchid generate screen command, which will generate a new screen class for us.
-This class will contain all of the necessary code for defining the data and events for our page.
-We can then use this class to render the page and handle user interactions.
+To create a new screen, use the `orchid:screen` command.
+This will generate a new screen class containing the code needed to define data and events for the page.
+You can then use this class to render the page and handle user interactions.

 ```bash
 php artisan orchid:screen TaskScreen